farmera/sare_grant/study_results_balloons.md

 When our project was initiated the plan at the outset was to use methods that are readily available to anyone and to apply these in a way that would not impose a high barrier in terms of time and materials.
 Farmers are generally very practical with regard to the sorts of approaches they are willing to try in order to solve a problem.
-They are eager to learn new approaches that might help them solve an old problem more efficiently.
+They are eager to learn new approaches that will help solve long-standing problems more efficiently.
 As an example, crop scouting has existed as long as farming has and its methods have changed very little except that what was once done on a horse is now done in a pick-up truck.